Monday's Scottish Gossip

-Scottish Gossip: Celtic, Rangers, Hearts, Dundee Utd, Man City, Arsenal, Aston Villa, Tierney, Shankland, Semedo, Bernabei, Odey, St Mirren, Ross
+Scottish Gossip: Celtic, Rangers, Hearts, Aberdeen, Dundee Utd, Man City, Arsenal, Aston Villa, Tierney, Shankland, Semedo, Bernabei, Odey, Ferguson

 Last updated on .From the section Scottish